 - Vary your stance elevation.
 You will see different things if you are positioned at different elevations.

 Essentially anything you change in how you think about or perform a Kata will offer you some new insight.
 This is a fundamental way of thinking in Tensoku Ryu.
-Kata are lifelong learning tools.
-The only times in which a Kata cannot teach you something is when you are not practicing it or when you consistently practice it in exactly the same way each time.
+Your forms represent lifelong learning tools.
+The only times when a Kata cannot teach you something is when you are not practicing it or when you consistently practice it, in the same way, each time.